bioinfologics/w2rap/README.md

 Transitive connections are formed when reads which map to gaps between contigs overlap, so that we can use these overlaps to deduce which contigs go together.

-If this pipeline runs successfully, a number of output files will be created.
-The final scaffolds have the extension `scafSeq`.
+After scaffolding, a number of output files will be created.
+The FASTA-format file containing the final scaffolds have the extension `scafSeq`.

 ### c) SOAP post-processing
 This step performs two tasks;